DIGI2-FEUP/dinasore/README.md

 To draw the function block distributed architecture you need to use the 4DIAC-IDE.

 #### Create the function blocks folder:
-1. Create a new folder (e.g. python_fb) in the this 4DIAC path **.../4diac-ide/typelibrary/**
+1. Create a new folder (e.g. python_fb) in the this 4DIAC path **.../4diac-ide/typelibrary/**;
-2. Copy the function blocks files (.fbt), from the **.../resources/function_blocks/** folder to the new folder.
+2. Copy the function blocks files (.fbt), from the **.../resources/function_blocks/** folder to the new folder;
 3. (OPTIONAL) If you have already start a new project you need also to put the function blocks files (.fbt) in the project folder **.../4diac-ide/workspace/(project_name)/(new_folder)** and reload the library.

 #### Graphical Interface:
-- System Perspective - perspective where you 1) draw your function block configuration and 2) construct your network map of devices.
+- System Perspective - perspective where you 1) draw your function block configuration and 2) construct your network map of devices;
 - Deployment Perspective - perspective where you 1) upload the function blocks to each device (you can select witch device you want) and 2) export the configuration file.

-**NOTE:** for more details check this [link](https://www.eclipse.org/4diac/en_help.php?helppage=html/4diacIDE/overview.html)
+**NOTE:** for more details about the 4DIAC-IDE check this [link](https://www.eclipse.org/4diac/en_help.php?helppage=html/4diacIDE/overview.html)

 #### Draw the configuration:
-1. Run the 4DIAC-IDE and create a new system (File->New->New System).
+1. Run the 4DIAC-IDE and create a new system (File->New->New System);
-2. Now open in the left bar open the system configuration, after that drag and drop an Ethernet segment and a FORTE_PC device.
+2. Now open in the left bar open the system configuration, after that drag and drop an Ethernet segment and a FORTE_PC device;
-3. Then connect the device and the segment, and define the device IP address, port and change his name (e.g. SMART_COMPONENT), to look like in this image:
+3. Then connect the device and the segment, and define the device IP address, port and change his name (e.g. SMART_COMPONENT);

 ![system_perspective](resources/images/system_perspective.png)

-4. Move to the application design perspective using the left bar.
+4. Move to the application design perspective using the left bar;
-5. Check if exists any folder name that you give it (e.g. python_fb) and drag and drop each function block to look like the following image:
+5. Check if exists any folder name that you give it (e.g. python_fb) and drag and drop each function block;

 ![configuration_perspective](resources/images/configuration_perspective.png)

-6. Now you need to associate each function block to one device, for that right click inside each function block and select Map to...->FORTE_PC->SMART_COMPONENT (automatically each function block changes his color).
+6. Now you need to associate each function block to one device, for that right click inside each function block and select Map to...->FORTE_PC->SMART_COMPONENT (automatically each function block changes his color);
-7. Change to the deploy perspective using the right corner gear icon.
+7. Change to the deploy perspective using the right corner gear icon;

 ![deploy_perspective](resources/images/deploy_perspective.png)

-8. Then select the devices that you want to reconfigure and finally click on the deploy button.
+8. Then select the devices that you want to reconfigure and finally click on the deploy button;
 9. (OPTIONAL) If you want to export this configuration to a .txt file go to Run->Create FORTE boot-files...

 #### Monitor the devices:

 ## Build new Function Blocks
-In this section we gonna show how you develop a new function block and after that how you develop a new configuration and integrating all using the 4DIAC-IDE.
+In this section we gonna show how you develop a new function block and after that how you develop a new configuration and upload it to the network using the 4DIAC-IDE.
-Each function block is composed by 2 different files a Python file and a XML file.
+To create a function block you need to develop 2 different files a **Python file** (used to code the function block processing modules) and a **XML file** (used to define the function block interface).

 ### Function Block Nomenclature
 To develop a new function block first we need to define the interface attributes that the function block uses.
 That interface is composed by events and variables, both of them can be inputs or outputs.
 The difference between an event and a variable is that the event triggers the execution of a certain functionality.

-Each function blocks has also a unique type that identifies it (FB type), and to organize the function blocks in categories, it was created a general FB type.
+Each function blocks has also a unique type that identifies it (FB type) (present in the tag <FBType Name="FB_TYPE_EXAMPLE">), to organize a group of function blocks, it was created general categories.
-If you want to virtualize, using OPC-UA, a fb you need to add the "SelfDescription" tag to the function block XML.
 You specify both of them inside the XML file.
-You must use the FB type as name of the Python file (FB_TYPE_EXAMPLE.py) and the XML file (FB_TYPE_EXAMPLE.fbt)
+You must use also the FB type as name of the Python file (FB_TYPE_EXAMPLE.py) and the XML file (FB_TYPE_EXAMPLE.fbt)

+The category of the function block is present in the <SelfDescription FBType="CATEGORY_EXAMPLE"/> tag.
-There are 4 different general types of FB 'DEVICE.SENSOR', 'SERVICE', 'POINT.STARTPOINT' and 'POINT.ENDPOINT'.
+There are 4 different general categories of function blocks 'DEVICE.SENSOR', 'SERVICE', 'POINT.STARTPOINT' and 'POINT.ENDPOINT'.
-* **DEVICE.SENSOR** - general type used to represent a sensor (e.g. temperature, voltage)
+* **DEVICE.SENSOR** - general category used to represent a sensor (e.g. temperature, voltage)
-* **SERVICE** - general type used to represent a processing module (e.g. moving average, normalization)
+* **SERVICE** - general category used to represent a processing module (e.g. moving average, normalization)
-* **POINT.STARTPOINT** - general type used to represent a protocol that receives data (e.g mqtt, http)
+* **POINT.STARTPOINT** - general category used to represent a protocol that receives data (e.g mqtt, http)
-* **POINT.ENDPOINT** - general type used to represent a protocol that sends data (e.g. mqtt, http)
+* **POINT.ENDPOINT** - general category used to represent a protocol that sends data (e.g. mqtt, http)

 #### Loop Function Blocks
 The **DEVICE.SENSOR** and the **POINT.STARTPOINT** automatically execute in loop, because they need to get data continuously both from sensors or protocols.